 If you are confused about whether your child is ready to read the Harry Potter books, this is a full guide to the Harry Potter reading level (both age and grade) for each book in the beloved series about young wizards fighting evil.
 This guide also includes descriptions of some of the most difficult content in each book that may help inform your decision.

-The Harry Potter books are the best-selling book series of all time, having been translated into over 80 languages, won countless awards, and sold more than 500 million copies worldwide.
+The Harry Potter books are the best-selling book series of all time and each book is a best selling book of all time, having been translated into over 80 languages, won countless awards, and sold more than 500 million copies worldwide.

 There’s a range of information available as to the most appropriate Harry Potter reading level, and it both differs and sometimes is too generalized.
 Plus, it will also depend on the particular child, so my intent with this reading level guide is to synthesize the information and provide enough details for you to make your own decision.

 A few general items to note about the Harry Potter reading level generally:

 - The series begins when Harry is age 11 and ends when he is age 17.
 Therefore, the seven books follow seven years of his life.